NetNerd/8beatMap/readme.md

 Cross-platform support is limited by NAudio.
 It will probably work using Wine.
 Copy and paste seems broken in Mono on Windows (might work on other platforms).

+Automated builds are on AppVeyor: https://ci.appveyor.com/project/ntnd/8beatmap/branch/master/artifacts
+Download and extract 8beatMap.1.0….zip, then run 8beatMap.exe.
-Automated builds are on AppVeyor: https://ci.appveyor.com/project/ntnd/8beatmap/branch/master/artifacts (Download and extract both zip files, then copy the skins folder into the 8beatMap folder)
+skins.zip is just additional skins (optional).
+If you want the additional skins, download and extract both zip files, then copy the skins folder into the 8beatMap folder.